ahaessly/coding-solution/README.md

 Input any combination of nucleotides (A, C, T, G) and click on submit.
 (At this time using the enter key will not submit the search).

 ## REST API
-The rest Api is server on localhost:3003
+The REST API is directly accessible at http://localhost:3003